pdxrconf/pdxrconf.github.io/content/pages/cfp.md

 <center><h2>
 It is with great pleasure that we announce the
 <br>
-Call for Presentations for the 2023 Cascadia R Conference
+Call for Presentations for the 2024 Cascadia R Conference
 <br>
-to be held in Seattle, Washington on August 19, 2023.
+to be held in Seattle, Washington on June 22, 2024.
 </h2></center>
 <br>

 <center><h2>
-Final submission deadline is April 16, 2023!
+Applications are due Feb 14, 2024!
 </h2></center>

 <br>

 <h2>About the conference</h2>

 The goals of the conference are to showcase the interesting ways R is being used in the Cascadia region, provide learning opportunities, and connect R programmers with one another.
 The presentations, therefore, are a platform for promoting these ideals.
+Our audience is of varying skill levels and from a wide range of organizations: non-profit, academic, government, and industry.

 <br>

-<h2>Selection criteria</h2>
+<h2>Selection Criteria</h2>

-Presentations are being solicited to fill a 15-minute presentation window (3 x 15-minute talks + shared 15-minute question and answer to round out an hour-long session) as well as 5-minute lightning talks.
+Applications are being solicited for both full 15-minute presentations and 5-minute lightning talks.
+Full talks will be grouped into sessions with similar themes and share a question and answer period.

+Presenters are expected to comply with the <a href="/policies">code of conduct</a> the conference.

-Please note that Cascadia R Conference is a regional conference that focuses on R users from the Cascadia region (primarily Alaska, British Columbia, Washington, Oregon, and California).
-Submissions are welcome from those outside of the region, but priority may be given to submissions from Cascadia locations.
-Also, student talks will receive special consideration.
+Student talks will receive special consideration.
+Please also note that Cascadia R Conference is a regional conference that focuses on R users from the Cascadia region (primarily Alaska, British Columbia, Washington, Oregon, and California).

-Our audience is of varying skill level and from a wide range of organizations: non-profit, academic, government, and industry.
-A representative volunteer will be provided the day of the conference to assist with timing, introductions, and facilitate interactions with the audience.

-Presenters are expected to comply with the <a href="/policies">code of conduct</a> of the conference.
+Submissions are welcome from those outside of the region, but priority will be given to submissions from Cascadia locations.

 <br>

 <h2>How to apply</h2>

-To apply, fill out and submit the [Cascadia R Conference Application](https://forms.gle/D574ZXNmM2Y8jWv96).
-Applicants must include an abstract limited to 500 words describing your presentation and how it aligns with the goals of the conference as well as contact information.
+To apply, fill out and submit the [Cascadia R Conference Application](https://forms.gle/b96QqvE61AxAvtnS9).
+Applicants must include an abstract limited to 500 words describing your presentation and how it aligns with the goals of the conference, as well as email contact information.

-The Call for Presentations <b>opens January 30, 2023 and will close April 16, 2023 </b>.
-Presenters will be notified by end of April 2023.
-Upon notification, presenters are expected to confirm acceptance, provide high quality headshots, and a short biography that will be included on the Cascadia R Conference website.
+**The Call for Presentations will close February 14, 2024 at 5PM PT.**
+Presenters will be notified by the end of March 2024.
+Upon notification, presenters are expected to confirm acceptance, provide a high-quality headshot, and a short biography that will be included on the Cascadia R Conference website.
 Prior to the conference, copies of the final presentation are required to be made available to the planning committee as a back-up.

 Please <a href="/contact">contact us</a> with any questions or concerns!

 </div>

 <br><br><br>